-This policy will be reviewed every year by the DDSL's (AHT KS3 and 5).
+This policy will be reviewed every year by the DDSL responsible for online safety.
 At every review, the policy will be shared with the governing board.
 The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.